kyverno/website/content/en/docs/Installation/_index.md

 ### Clean up Webhook Configurations

 Kyverno by default will clean up all its webhook configurations during termination.
-While removing the entire manifests could result in failure of the cleanup process as it loses the permissions to delete the webhook configurations.
+While removing the RBAC resources could result in failure of the cleanup process as it loses the permissions to delete the webhook configurations.

-Run the following commands to manually remove `mutatingwebhookconfigurations` and `validatingwebhoookconfigurations`.
+Regardless which uninstallation method is chosen, webhooks will need to be manually removed as the final step.
+Use the below commands to delete those webhook configurations.

 ```sh
 kubectl delete mutatingwebhookconfigurations kyverno-policy-mutating-webhook-cfg kyverno-resource-mutating-webhook-cfg kyverno-verify-mutating-webhook-cfg